coussej/node-opcua-logger/README.md

 This application will connect to an OPC UA server, subscribe to the measurements in your configuration and log them to an influxdb instance.
 It first buffers the data in a local db, so that in case influxdb is temporarily unavailable, your data is not lost.

+> Note: we started working on v2 in a separate branch.

 ## Installation

 Make sure you have a recent version of node installed (>4), then execute the following commands.